cusisom/East-Asia-Morphometrics/README.md

 2023-04-04 Creation of Repository, creation of Data and Code folders, and import of original dataset.

+2023-04-20 Data dictionary developed for Cranial Landmark data

+2023-04-27 Processing code and Processed Data files completed 2023-04-29 All processing files pushed through to this repo 2023-04-29 All ReadMes updated

 ## Acknowledgement

 This work adds to the original dissertation by Dr. Kat Platchard (formerly Kat Harrington) (Harrington, 2020).